SoDevLog/TraceReporter/README.md

 ## ASDLLTrace
 Is source code of a DLL that enable communication between your application under test and the Reporter application in charge to display traces

+## ASReporter
+Is a Windows application developed using Visual Studio C++ MFC she display traces